bmaupin/micro-beyond-earth/README.md

 ## Known issues

-#### Incompatible with Promised Land victory

-Because this mod significantly reduces the map sizes, it is likely that the purity affinity victory (Promised Land) will not be possible with the mod because there may not be enough space on the map to settle the new colonists required for the victory.

-#### Other missing game features
+#### Missing game features

-Again, because the map sizes are so drastically reduced, games will be very different.
+Because the map sizes are so drastically reduced, games will be very different.
 Depending on which map size is picked and how many other civs there are, some systems may not show up in the game at all, such as:

 - Artifacts
 - Marvels